 Generally, you should avoid having your puppy pull any weight, or drag, while it is still learning these commands.
 Trying to teach too many new behaviors at once is confusing to the puppy, and probably frustrating to the teacher as well.
 Once you think your dog is getting the hang of things you can try pulling some very light loads.
 Some good examples are a water bottle, an old bag or pair of shoes, or anything else that is unlikely to hurt the dog if he or she suddenly stops and the object continues in motion towards them.
 Over the next year, you can slowly build up to heavier weights.

 It is really important to keep an eye on your Husky and look for signs of exhaustion such as sweating, excessive panting, overheating, or simply not enjoying the activity.
 Training takes time and dogs learn at different rates.

 If you are keen on having a working dog that pulls loads regularly here are some further resources to help you on your journey:

 - Seppala Kennels has a fantastic, in-depth article on sled dog training.
 This covers much more detail especially with respect to the equipment you might need.

 - You should look around your area for dog clubs.
 Not just Siberian Husky dog clubs but also sledding clubs, or just general clubs where you can hook up with others who can show you the ropes (literally speaking!).

-Whether you have high hopes of winning the Iditarod, or simply want to give your Husky puppy the opportunity to have a go at what is was bred to do, we hope these beginner’s tips have been helpful to getting you and your dog on your way.
+Whether you have high hopes of winning the Iditarod, or simply want to give your Husky puppy the opportunity to have a go at what it was bred to do, we hope these beginner’s tips have been helpful to get you and your dog on your way.